nirbhayph/Logistics-Management-System/README.md

 4. Receipt Generation
 5. Final Acknowledgement

+# Functions:

-Functions: The system aims to achieve ease of doing business by entirely controlling the delivery process.
+The system aims to achieve ease of doing business by entirely controlling the delivery process.
 The functions are as follows:

 1. Search/Hire nearby and reliable transport service.
 2. Find the optimal path for delivery.
 3. Ensure safe and timely delivery.
 4. Receipt Generation.
 5. Acknowledgement and Feedback.

+# Tech Stack

+    Android
+    Node.js
+    MySql
+    PHP
+    OracleDB
+    Html
+    Css
+    Jquery
+    Ajax